Back to Blog

 • You want the fastest possible load times

-• You prefer Git-based deployments
+• You prefer Git-based deployment workflows

-• You want lower hosting costs
+• You want significantly lower hosting costs

-• You're comfortable with serverless architecture
+• You're comfortable with serverless architecture and external databases

 The Real Question

-The WP Engine vs Vercel decision is really about WordPress vs Next.js.
+The WP Engine vs. Vercel decision is really about WordPress vs. Next.js.